DigitalsPlayground/LiveChat-Facebook-Messenger/README.txt

 == Description ==

-Responsive and powerful live chat on your website using <strong>Facebook Messenger</strong>.
+Responsive and powerful live chat on your website using Facebook Messenger.

 Online demo: http://anissahijab.com
 Feel free to try our services